-Shortly after your new company registration has been approved by Companies House, you should hold a board meeting of the directors.
-The purpose of this meeting is to provide an opportunity for the directors to discuss the formalities of the new business, consult the articles of association, and determine their respective duties and responsibilities.
+Shortly after setting up a limited company, it is advisable to arrange a board meeting of the directors.
+The purpose of this meeting is to provide directors with an opportunity to discuss the formalities of the new business, consult the articles of association, and determine their respective duties and responsibilities.

-You are legally required to document the proceedings of your first board meetings by taking minutes (even if you’re the only director of the company).
-The minutes are a written record of all matters discussed and the names of everyone in attendance.
+Pursuant to section.
+248 of the Companies Act 2006, you are legally required to document the proceedings of your first board meeting, and all subsequent company meetings, by taking minutes, even if you’re the only director of the company.
+The minutes are a written record of everything that is discussed and voted on, as well as the names of everyone in attendance.

 Matters for discussion at the first board meeting may include: